A third of the price! This handsome, smooth-sounding stereo amplifier is over £1000 off – and it keeps getting cheaper

 There's also Bluetooth connectivity with support for aptX Adaptive if you have a compatible source.

-The amp is easy to live with and delivers a smooth, cohesive and weighty sound which brings a lot of fun to your listening sessions and, "thanks to the amp’s smooth nature, high frequencies never come close to sounding uncomfortable, even with particularly poor recordings."
+It's not like JBL is giving away a white elephant here, either.
+During testing, we found the SA550 Classic incredibly easy to get along with thanks to its smooth, cohesive and weighty delivery.
+To quote from our review: "thanks to the amp’s smooth nature, high frequencies never come close to sounding uncomfortable, even with particularly poor recordings."

-We thought the JBL was a good shout at its full asking price, but now it's crashed down to £749 at Peter Tyson, we think it demands an even closer look.
+We thought the JBL was a good shout at its full asking price, but now it's crashed down to £599 at Peter Tyson, we think it demands an even closer look.
+More than £1000 off?
+Bafflingly outrageous value.

 MORE: